RicardoSantiagoAraujo/imdb_scrapper/README.md

 # IMDB scraper

-Used to flexibly obtain additional data on films from an input list
+Used to flexibly obtain additional data on films from IMDB based on an input csv containing columns "Title", "Const" and "URL" from IMDB.